seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Madam, O good empress!

 **EROS**
-Sir, sir,–
+Sir, sir,--

 **MARK ANTONY**
 Yes, my lord, yes; he at Philippi kept
-His sword e’en like a dancer; while I struck
+His sword e'en like a dancer; while I struck
-The lean and wrinkled Cassius; and ’twas I
+The lean and wrinkled Cassius; and 'twas I
 That the mad Brutus ended: he alone
 Dealt on lieutenantry, and no practise had
-In the brave squares of war: yet now–No matter.
+In the brave squares of war: yet now--No matter.

 **CLEOPATRA**
 Ah, stand by.